NREL/EnergyPlus/doc/src/docs/GettingStarted/GettingStarted.md

 More details on each of these features can be found in the various parts of the EnergyPlus documentation library.

 No program is able to handle every simulation situation.
 However, it is the intent of EnergyPlus to handle as many building and HVAC design options either directly or indirectly through links to other programs in order to calculate thermal loads and/or energy consumption on for a design day or an extended period of time (up to, including, and beyond a year).
-While the first version of the program contains mainly features that are directly linked to the thermal aspects of buildings, future versions of the program will attempt to address other issues that are important to the built environment: water, electrical systems, etc.
+While the first version of the program contained mainly features directly linked to the thermal aspects of buildings, later versions of the program also included other issues that are important to the built environment: water, electrical systems, etc.

 *Although it is important to note what EnergyPlus is, it is also important to remember what it is not.*